opsconsulting/terraform-state-splitter/README.md

 - Supports both Terraform and Terragrunt
 - Automatically detects whether to use Terraform or Terragrunt based on configuration files
+- Interactive UI mode for selecting modules and configuring target prefixes
+- Ability to rename module prefixes during the migration (e.g., from `module.vpc.module.vpc` to just `module.vpc`)
 - Dry-run mode to preview changes without applying them
 - Preserves state lineage and version information
 - Handles duplicate resources gracefully